shtaif/iterified/README.md

 // Both loops above are going to *each* print 1, 2, 3... and so on - at the same time
 ```

+### Buffering

+Since an `iterified` instance is driven by the __push-based__ nature of callbacks (inside the _executor function_), while talking to the surface as a __pull-based__ async iterable - there could be situations where it produces values faster than a certain consumer's consumption (or _pull_) rate.
+This might happen when the consumer has to `await` some extra async operations for each value it iterates through.
+However, for this `iterified` intuitively backs up every unconsumed value until consumed - hence there's no concern for loss of values had any iterator happened to lag behind.

+This feature does not incur multiplied memory usage in the case of __multiple__ lagging iterators - since the backed up values are organized as one shared linked list referenced by all iterators of a particular `iterified`, traversed in each's own pace.

+Per your own requirements you can choose to not rely on this backup buffer, and instead preform every iteration's processing concurrently (e.g by __not__ `await`ing anything), so that the loop isn't delayed on every iteration.
+This is similar to how event emitters are consumed.

 # API

 ### function `iterified(executorFn)`

-Creates an _Iterified_ async iterable yielding each value as it gets emitted from the user-provided _executor function_.
+Creates an `iterified` async iterable yielding each value as it gets emitted from the user-provided _executor function_.

-The user-provided _executor function_ expresses the values to be emitted and encapsulates any logic and managable resources that may be used to generate values from.
+The user-provided _executor function_ expresses the values to be emitted and encapsulates any logic and resource management that should be involved in generating them.

 The user-provided _executor function_ is invoked with the following arguments:
 - `next(value: T)` - makes the iterable yield the specified value